 Hygge is a coworking space in Charlotte, NC, pronounced “hoo-ga”.
 They define coworking as “a community of badass people doing awesome things.”

 There’s a meeting space, a podcast studio, WiFi, coffee, and more.
 Stay connected to other members on their Slack channel and use their simple Coworking Software.
 Your first day at the space is free, and bookings can be made online.
 On their website, you can find a blog, list of events, and other information to get connected.
-There are 4 locations around North Carolina, with flexible, dedicated desk, and private office memberships starting at $124 per month.
+There are 4 locations around North Carolina, with a flexible, dedicated desk, and private office memberships starting at $124 per month.

 18. Bamboo Detroit – Detroit, MI